kyle-black/NLP-Casestudy/README.md

 ### Object
-- Find what the clustering of first had accounts of Bigfoot sightings.
+- Find clustering of first hand accounts of Bigfoot sightings.

 ### RAW DATA
 - We imported the Bigfoot data file.
 Within the JSON we found dictionaries that included,  _id,  URL,  HTML, and time.
 We focused our energy on the HTML dictionary key values, which contained first hand accounts of Big Foot sightings.